Smoky, peppery, and savory – get ready to bring on the smell of mushroom bacon throughout the entire house as it crackles in the oven.

 Easy Vegan Mushroom Bacon

-- First, slice the king oyster mushrooms as thinly as possible, to about 1/6th inch slices.
+- First, chop the mushroom caps off and carefully slice the king oyster mushrooms as thinly as possible, to about 1/6th inch slices.

 - Next, preheat oven to 400F degrees.
 Line a baking tray with parchment paper.

 - Meanwhile, the oven is preheating, add the canola oil, salt, maple syrup, and smoked paprika to a bowl.

 - Next, combine the ingredients.
 Taste and adjust the ingredients as needed.

 - Brush and evenly coat the mushroom pieces on both sides.

 - Then, lay each mushroom piece onto the parchment paper, leaving space in between each piece (do not crowd).